MestreWil/MestreWil/README.md

   </a>
 </div>
 <hr>
 Hi, My name is William Tavares de Moura.
-I am currently a student of Systems Analysis and Development at UniSenac in Rio Grande do Sul.
+I'm a student of Systems Analysis and Development at UniSenac in Rio Grande do Sul.
 I work as Software Developer using tecnologies like PHP, MySQL, PostgreSQL, Python and others at VERTICAIS LABS.